Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 As a bonus, unlike a lot of complex macros I've written in the past, I have a fairly high degree of confidence in its implementation because of the comprehensive test suite we built along the way.
-It really makes a difference in demystifying how the macro works 😄
+It really makes a difference in demystifying how the macro works.

 [object-safety]: https://doc.rust-lang.org/book/ch17-02-trait-objects.html#object-safety-is-required-for-trait-objects
 [replace-conditional]: https://refactoring.guru/replace-conditional-with-polymorphism